LofteaO/Usefull-Shortcuts/README.md

 - 3. Find the Text box that has "Instagram" in it and replace the name of the app to what app you want to lock e.g. reddit, twitter or safari.
    ![](https://github.com/LofteaO/Usefull-Shortcuts/blob/aec4acf43bdc51e3ac2d3b3a0c865fb59846a3b9/Images/IMG_6838.PNG)

-- 4. Find the Tex box that has a password in it and replace it with your desired password e.g. 1225, 1234 or 21033
+- 4. Find the Text box that has a password in it and replace it with your desired password e.g. 1225, 1234 or 21033
    ![](https://github.com/LofteaO/Usefull-Shortcuts/blob/aec4acf43bdc51e3ac2d3b3a0c865fb59846a3b9/Images/IMG_6839.PNG)

 -  5. Tap on the shortcut name.